AutoxingTech/axbot_restbook/docs/reference/websocket.md

 }
 ```

-### Point Cloud for Individual Lidar Device
+### Point Cloud for Individual LiDAR Devices

 Since 2.12.0

-This topic is used to debug individual lidar device.
+This topic is used to debug individual LiDAR devices.
-The coordinates are in world frame.
+The coordinates are in the world frame.

-Commonly used topic names are:
+Commonly used topic names include:

 ```
 /horizontal_laser_2d/matched